 Currently it seems that Victorians – and particularly Melbournites – get the lion’s share of alternative providers with some of the best speeds on offer.
 There are a few networks out there worth looking at, and you’ll have to see if your house is covered.
 Some telcos currently only serve a particular end of town, or even a particular suburb.
 The best you can do is look at the coverage maps of the telcos in question to see if you’re covered and type in your address.

 - Uniti is a provider operating in Melbourne, with various suburbs covered.
 Inner suburbs are mostly covered, while some areas out near Moonee Ponds, Ivanhoe, Kew, Laverton, Altona and Highett are also covered – quite the spread of suburbs!
-Prices start at under $50 for 150GB data with 25/10 speeds.
+Prices start at around $50.

-- RocTel is another telco with plans starting at around the $85 mark.
+- RocTel is another telco with plans starting at around the $100 mark.
 All come with unlimited data, with speeds starting at 100/100.
-Gigabit speeds are also available from around $135 a month.
+Gigabit speeds are also available.

 This is by no means an exhaustive list.
 You may find a tiny telco in your neighbourhood providing the perfect plan for you.
 If it’s an NBN alternative you’re after, Melbourne is spoilt for choice.